The fifth summer series talk will be on Thursday, August 8th from 7-8 pm at the Aurora Research Institute in Inuvik. We have three speakers.

 The first, Patrick Gall, is the Engineering & Technology Projects Technician at ARI.
-Patrick's talk, "Infrastructure Challenges with the Norman Wells Meteorological Tower," is sure to appeal to anyone interested in learning about clean energy potential in the NWT and particularly the challenges in installing infrastructure.
+Patrick's talk, "Infrastructure Challenges with the Norman Wells Meteorological Tower," is sure to appeal to anyone interested in learning about the potential of clean energy in the NWT and particularly the challenges of installing infrastructure.

 Our second guest speaker is William Halliday, an Associate Conservation Scientist with the Wildlife Conservation Society Canada and the Department of Biology, University of Victoria.
 Williams' talk, "Listening to Marine Animals and Ships in the Amundsen Gulf,' will give some insight into his research on how climate change and shipping impact marine wildlife, in particular the acoustic environment.